KyleA-RogueGecko/Example-Airline-Review-App/README.md

     navigate to http://localhost:3000

 * Known issues
-    no error handling for when a user that does not exist attampts to log on
+    no error handling for when a user that does not exist attampts to log on - need to add logic to redirect to the registration component if User does not exist

+* Planned work
+    add styling to the Login and Register components link Users to Reviews
+    add functionality to allow Reviews to be edited add logic so that Users can only delete/edit Reviews they have created